 It’s easy to focus on the methodology of project management.
-From scrum to lean to critical path, each approach orchestrates a project team in a unique and fascinating way.
+From Scrum to Lean, each approach orchestrates a project team in a unique and fascinating way.

 But focusing heavily on the methodology for managing a team can lead to neglecting an important consideration.
 Who should be on the project team?